-After ingestion, acid-pepsin digestion in the stomach liberates the larvae which develop into adult worms in the small intestine.
-After fertilization, the female worm produces larvae which penetrate the mucosa and seed the skeletal muscles via the blood stream.
-In muscle fibers they coil and encyst remaining viable for up to several years.
+After ingestion, acid-pepsin digestion in the stomach liberates the larvae, which develop into adult worms in the small intestine.
+After fertilization, the female worm produces larvae that penetrate the mucosa and seed the skeletal muscles via the blood stream.
+In muscle fibers they coil and encyst, remaining viable for up to several years.

 Diarrhea is the most common symptom associated with intestinal infection with adult worms.
 Subsequently, during systemic invasion by the larvae, fever, periorbital swelling, muscle pain and swelling, and pulmonary symptoms and rash develop.

 As an adjunct in the diagnosis of trichinosis

 A positive enzyme-linked immunosorbent assay (ELISA) suggests current infection with Trichinella spiralis.
 Serology should be used in conjunction with clinical, epidemiologic, and other laboratory tests to establish the correct diagnosis.

 The number of individuals showing positive results may vary significantly between populations and geographic regions.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Antibodies to Trichinella spiralis may not be detectable until 3 weeks after the onset of infection.
 Therefore, negative results in suspicious cases should be followed by repeat testing in several weeks.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Negative (reported as positive or negative)